-Peerapong has a Master of Fine Art Degree – MFA Silpakorn University, Bangkok.
+Peerapong earned his Master of Fine Art Degree at Silpakorn University, Bangkok.
 Now retired, he was a professor of sculpture at Chiang Mai University, Thailand for many years.
 He is also an accomplished painter and print maker.
 Peerapong has been exhibiting his art and participating in sculpture events around the world since 1986.

 Jiang Chu, China, Marble, 2011